Muhit-1/dhaka-bus-navigator/README.md

 ### Vercel (Recommended)
 1. Connect your GitHub repository to Vercel
-2. Add environment variables in Vercel dashboard
+2. Add environment variables in the Vercel dashboard
 3. Deploy automatically on push

-### Netlify
-1. Connect your GitHub repository to Netlify
-2. Add environment variables in Netlify dashboard
-3. Deploy automatically on push
+## 🖼️ Screenshots

+Add your screenshots here to showcase the app interface.

+Example:

 ## 🤝 Contributing